Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

-Session-Based Limitations: Research suggests Fortinet’s SD-WAN relies on session-based load balancing, which may lead to downtime during WAN disruptions, as sessions cannot seamlessly switch paths mid-flow.
+Session-Based Limitations: Research suggests firewall-based SD-WAN relies on session-based load balancing, which may lead to downtime during WAN disruptions, as sessions cannot seamlessly switch paths mid-flow.

-Vulnerability Concerns: Evidence from cybersecurity advisories indicates Fortinet products face frequent exploits, potentially making them a risky choice for uptime-critical businesses.
+Vulnerability Concerns: Evidence from cybersecurity advisories indicates firewall-based products face frequent exploits, potentially making them a risky choice for uptime-critical businesses.

-Architecture Drawbacks: It appears Fortinet operates more like an edge-focused site-to-site VPN without built-in cloud-native resilience, doubling outage risks in hub-and-spoke setups due to unmitigated last-mile failures.
+Architecture Drawbacks: It appears firewall-based solutions operates more like an edge-focused site-to-site VPN without built-in cloud-native resilience, doubling outage risks in hub-and-spoke setups due to unmitigated last-mile failures.

 DNS and Visibility Issues: User reports highlight unreliable DNS performance and limited monitoring, which could obscure problems until they cause major disruptions.